rihck/java-11-certification/bookNotes.md

 ---
 <a id="c2-reviewing-var-scope"/></a>
 #### Reviewing Scope
-* :ballot_box_with_check: Local variables: In scope from declaration to end of block
+*  Local variables: In scope from declaration to end of block
-* :ballot_box_with_check: Instance variables: In scope from declaration until object eligible for garbage collection
+*  Instance variables: In scope from declaration until object eligible for garbage collection
-* :ballot_box_with_check: Class variables: In scope from declaration until program ends
+*  Class variables: In scope from declaration until program ends

 ---
 <a id="c2-destroying-objects"/></a>